DanielJohnBenton/SentimentAnalysis/readme.md

 Unlisted words are scored **0**.

-# Analysis case studies
+# :books: Analysis case studies
 I mostly ran the analysis on public domain books from [Project Gutenberg] (https://www.gutenberg.org/).
 I also tried it out on movie scripts and a couple news articles.
 I am still adding to this section. :^)

 <hr>
-## Case study: The Complete Works of Shakespeare
+## :european_castle: Case study: The Complete Works of Shakespeare
 ### Most positive sentences
 | :point_right: | Sentence | Score | Source |
 | ---- | ---- | ----- | ----- |